 For example, if a skincare brand reaches out to me, I would send them links to sponsored posts featuring products similar to theirs.
 Sharing this will show a brand how your content performs and give them an idea of what they can expect.

 If you don’t have sponsored content to show, you can share your best organic content.

 It’s even better if you have content that features the brand you’re negotiating with!
 This can establish brand affinity and show that your audience enjoyed learning more about them.

 You can attach a link to the content in the email and also screenshot the analytics for the brand to review.

 Create Packaged Deals

-Creating packaged deals can lead to long-term partnerships which is something you should aim for.
-Not only will this provide a better deal and value for the brand, but it also brings more money to your bank account.
+Creating packaged deals can lead to long-term partnerships which is something you should aim for!

 Learn to Compromise

 Every negotiation won’t work in your favor.
 If you’re interested in working with a brand because they align with your values, then there’s nothing wrong with compromising.